 Akiba Early Childhood Program

-For all these reasons and more, Akiba Academy is accredited by the National Association for the Education of Young Children (NAEYC)—confirmation that our Early Childhood Program is among the most progressive in the country.
+For all these reasons and more, Akiba Academy is accredited by the National Association for the Education of Young Children (NAEYC) and was one of the first schools in the nation to be accredited by the Jewish Early Childhood Education Initiative (JECEI)—confirmation that our Early Childhood Program is among the most progressive in the country.